What is Google My Business?

 Address.
 Make sure the Google Map pin is accurately positioned, as this reflects on navigational and route directions.

 Hours of operation.
 The information you provide here will display across all Google services, so it’s important to be as accurate as possible.
 If your hours change, be sure to update them as promptly as possible.
 Have you ever visited a business only to find its closed?
 We don’t want that to happen now!

 Website.
 This redirects customers to your site.
 If you don’t have one, Google will set up a free one for you.

 Attributes.
 Attributes let customers see what your business has to offer, such as whether you offer Wi-Fi or outdoor seating, or if your business is women-led.
 Adding relevant, accurate attributes to your Business Profile helps you stand out to your customers that find your business on Google.

 Google places a major emphasis on Accessibility and hence collects information about your business to share with customers who have specific accessibility needs.
 Accessibility attributes currently address whether your business’s entrance, toilets, seating, parking and lift are accessible for people in wheelchairs.

 Description.
 Your business description should be descriptive and brief.
 Try to include terms people might use when searching for your business, such as “museum in surrey”, “family friendly”, etc.

 You’re all set.
 You’ve claimed and verified your business and thoroughly filled out your profile.
 Now you can be sure the information your customers see is complete and up-to-date.

-If you need a hand or want to chat about Google My Business, or instantly verify your GMB profile, get in contact with Simon from 360 Virtual Tour Co for a 1-2-1 consultation session.
+If you need a hand or want to chat about Google My Business, or instantly verify your GMB profile, get in contact for a 1-2-1 consultation session.
 AIM Members receive this service free of charge.

 Note: If you see a page that says ‘This listing has already been claimed’, click Request access.
 Then, follow the directions to claim your business.
 This is ideal if you cannot remember the login details of your GMB.